Lecture 6

 coord_cartesian()

-: Cartesian coordinate system with a fixed aspect ratio. (useful only in limited circumstances)coord_trans()
+: Cartesian coordinate system with x

 : Apply arbitrary transformations to x and y positions, after the data has been processed by the statcoord_polar()

-: Polar coordinatescoord_map()
+: Polar coordinatescoord_sf()

 : Map projectionsIdentify the differences between each plot.
 Focus on the range of the x